 - 3.1 The application is for a New Premises Licence under the Licensing Act 2003.
-The application proposes to be an 'Indoor Golf Centre and Cafe Bar' - 3.2 Section 18 (Operating Schedule) of the application is detailed at Appendix A and proposed plan of the premises is attached at Appendix B. - 3.3 Summary table of proposed activities:
+The application proposes "The premises is a grocery store and supermarket situated on the high road." - 3.2 Section 18 (Operating Schedule) of the application is detailed at Appendix A and the proposed plan of the premises is attached at Appendix B. - 3.3 Summary table of proposed activities